 1. Submit an application on the Estonian government website, and obtain a digital ID.
 Pay the program membership fee and choose a location to receive your digital ID kit.

 The membership fee costs €100, but if you apply for the corresponding “ID card” outside Estonia, they add a fee of €20 euros, totalling €120.
-Note that if your request is rejected, they will not refund this amount.
+Remember, this amount will not be refunded if your application is rejected.

 2. Select a service provider and declare your company.
 Get a physical address and a contact person in Estonia to help establish your business structure.
 Cost: Approx. €79 per month.